 When filing the complaint, please provide the following information:

 You may file this complaint anonymously if you wish, although it is helpful for our staff to have your contact information available so that we can follow up with you if needed.
-If you request to file your complaint anonymously, your contact information will be kept in a separate confidential file.
+If you request to file your complaint anonymously, your contact information will be kept in a separate confidential file (please note that complaint information may still be subject to subpoena by a court).
+You may also leave a complaint by voicemail at (415) 575-9179.

 Download Complaint Form

 Violations of the City’s short-term rental laws are subject to penalties of at least $484 per day for each dwelling unit in violation.
 These daily penalties begin on the day that a Notice of Violation is issued by the Office of Short-Term Rentals, and continue to accrue until the violation is fully abated (the short-term rental activity ceases).
-Repeat violations may be subject to escalated penalties and referral to the City’s Attorney’s Office for additional civil and/or criminal penalties.
+Repeat violations may be subject to escalated penalties ($968, per day, per dwelling unit, for a 2nd violation) and referral to the City’s Attorney’s Office for additional civil and/or criminal penalties.